yananegu/Project-Pimp-my-wheels/README.md

 # Pimp My Wheels
-**Status**: The project is ongoing and not yet completed.
-Regular updates and progress details will be posted in this repository.

 ## Project Description
 This repository is dedicated to the design and implementation of a database for "Pimp My Wheels," a workshop that not only operates as a traditional garage but also engages in the purchase, restoration, and sale of cars and motorcycles.
 The project is structured into four key phases and is currently in progress.